ngworker/lumberjack/packages/lumberjackjs/angular-http-driver/README.md

 ### LumberjackAngularHttpDriverModule

-Novelty appears with the static `withOptions` function that allows us to pass `LumberjackAngularHttpDriverOptions` to fall back to the settings in `LumberjackLogDriverConfig`.
+Novelty appears with the static `withOptions` function that allows us to pass `LumberjackAngularHttpDriverOptions` to fall back to the settings in `LumberjackDriverConfig`.

 Additionally, we can configure the underlaying `HttpClient` by passing any features it receives like interceptors.